xmake-io/xmake-docs/guide/configuration.md

 Among them, `-p cross` is used to specify that the current platform is a cross-compilation platform, and `--sdk=` is used to specify the root directory of the cross toolchain.

-Note: We can also specify the `-p linux` platform to configure cross compilation, the effect is the same, the only difference is that the name of the linux platform is additionally identified, which is convenient for xmake.lua to determine the platform by` is_plat ("linux") ` .
+Note: We can also specify the `-p linux` platform to configure cross compilation, the effect is the same, the only difference is that the name of the linux platform is additionally identified, which is convenient for `xmake.lua` to determine the platform by` is_plat ("linux") ` .

-At this time, xmake will automatically detect the prefix name cross of gcc and other compilers: `arm-linux-armeabi-`, and when compiling, it will also automatically add search options for` link library` and `header files` :
+At this time, Xmake will automatically detect the prefix name cross of gcc and other compilers: `arm-linux-armeabi-`, and when compiling, it will also automatically add search options for` link library` and `header files` :

 ```
 -I/home/toolchains_sdkdir/include
 -L/home/toolchains_sdkdir/lib
 ```

-These are handled automatically by xmake, there is no need to configure them manually.
+These are handled automatically by Xmake, there is no need to configure them manually.

 ### Manually configure and compile